MicroYY/MyMosaic/README.md

 # MyMosaic

-This program is used to achieve this photo effect.
+This program is used to achieve this kind of photo effect.
 ![Image text](Example.jpg)

 # Dependencies